slasket/Pytorch-UNet/README.md

 ```bash
 !python predict.py -m PATH_TO_MODEL.pth -i PATH_TO_IMAGE.jpg -o OUTPUTFILE.jpg
 ```
+Note: by default all models are saved in the checkpoints folder.
+The test set is downloaded into /data/test/

 The following text is taken from the original github:
 ### Running locally